nocthir/worgen-rs/ARCHITECTURE.md

 # Architecture

-This document describes the current runtime architecture of the `worgen-rs` Bevy application: plugin ordering, schedules, resources/events, and the data flow for asynchronous archive and file loading with an egui-based browser for textures, models (including grouped world models), and world maps.
+This document describes the current runtime architecture of the `worgen-rs` Bevy application: plugin ordering, schedules, resources/events/components, and the end-to-end data flow for asynchronous archive and file loading with an egui-based browser for textures, models (including grouped world models), and world maps.

 ## Plugin composition